tamoghna21/DeepRL-Continuous-Control-DDPG/README.md

 The project environment, provided by Udacity is similar to, but not identical to the [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment.
 The Udacity provided environment has been downloaded from [here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher.app.zip) for Mac OSX.

 #### Distributed Training
-The [Reacher environment](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher.app.zip) for Mac OSX provided by Udacity and used in this project has 20 identical agents, each with its own copy of the environment.
+The [Reacher environment](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher.app.zip) for Mac OSX provided by Udacity used in this project has 20 identical agents, each with its own copy of the environment.

 #### State and Action spaces